geier/etherTeX/README.md

 PyEtherpadLite: https://github.com/devjones/PyEtherpadLite
 pdf.js: https://github.com/andreasgal/pdf.js/

-etherTex is very crude, hackish and brute-force approach to this problem.
+etherTex a is very crude, hackish and brute-force approach to this problem.
-At the moment, etherTex allows only editing one LaTeX Document.
+At the moment etherTex allows only editing one LaTeX Document.

 A test install can be found at http://brutus.lostpackets.de/ethertex/ethertex.py .